- Latin America

 NEAREST AIRPORT Quito

-TRANSFERS Transfers from Quito airport to Quito city are currently c. $38.89 each way per vehicle (1-2 passengers) (2020 prices still to be confirmed).
-The transfer from Quito to the start of the ride departs early morning so you will need to arrive in Quito at least the day before the start of the ride.
+TRANSFERS Transfers from Quito airport to Quito city are c. $33.33 and from Quito airport to an airport hotel are c. $16.67 each way per vehicle.
+On Day 1 the transfer to the start of the ride departs early morning so you will need to arrive in Quito at least the day before the start of the ride.